bSchnepp/PathToolKit/README.md

 Core features (TODO):

 	- Vector-based graphics.
-(Currently sort-of supported in a terrible manner.)
+(Currently sort-of supported in a terrible manner, Right now, we just render based on the component's x and y and points relative to those bounds.)

 	- Preference to render surfaces in Vulkan/OpenGL whenever possible.

 	- Themes based on CSS3, allowing for customization of almost everything.

+	- Offscreen rendering of all components, which are then rendered to the window as an image, and events manually managed.
+Figure out a better way to do this later.

 Completed features: